william-hollywood/WirelessMouse/README.md

 ## Future stuff
 I plan on adding:
 - Keyboard passthrough (using native phone keyboards)
-- Click and drag functionality
+- Click and drag functionality without a toggle button
+- USB mounted mouse device (winapi is a bit iffy in some cases)